badock/lowcomote_tp/session1_vm.md

 For this set of sessions we have chosen to use the [VirtualBox](https://www.virtualbox.org/) hypervisor.
 VirtualBox is an opensource virtual machine hypervisor currently developed by Oracle.

+Warning : It is strongly advised that you enable the hardware virtualization in the BIOS of your computer.
+{: .label .label-red }

 ## Installation of VirtualBox

 Browse to the [Download virtual box](https://www.virtualbox.org/wiki/Downloads) page, click on the link corresponding to your Operating System and proceed with the installation.